kul-sudo/eportal/README.md

 The body gets energy by eating food:
 - `plants`: Plants all give the same energy.
 - `living bodies`: Living bodies give their current energy.
-- `dead bodies`: Living bodies give the energy they had the moment they died.
+- `dead bodies`: Dead bodies give the energy they had the moment they died.

 The body constantly spends energy on:
 - living